intermine/im-docs/docs/database/data-sources/library/gff.rst

 .. note::

 	By default, columns such as "type", "start", "end", "strand" and "ID" field in "attributes" column are parsed automatically.
-To do more processing or access the attributes, eg. the "ID=mRNA.46312;Parent=gene.46311" string, you are able to configure in gff_config.properties.
+To do more processing or access the attributes, you are able to configure in gff_config.properties.
 For more advanced processing, you will have to write your own GFF3 parser.
 See below for details.

 .. code-block:: properties